Displaying and sharing videos

 To put a video on your site, you have to use the embed or object tags.
 Youtube provides the full code with its videos and it uses both at the same time.

 <object width="425" height="350"> <param value="https://www.youtube.com/v/asPLVNqEmyo" name="movie" /> <param value="transparent" name="wmode" /> <embed width="425" height="350" wmode="transparent" type="application/x-shockwave-flash" src="https://www.youtube.com/v/asPLVNqEmyo"> </embed> </object>

 Using the YouTube API, you can customize the player and even use a search function to let it select himself which video to play, depending on the content of the article.
 See this article on a simplified means of automatically select Youtube videos.

 Among the many video editing software, there are:

 - Kate's Video Toolkit, that is downloaded even if you do not subscribe and give a like as asked,

 - Windows Movie Maker to WMV format (h264 is encapsulated in a container reserved for Windows),

-- Avidemux, full of bugs but that produces an interesting result and in all formats when it works.
+- Avidemux, produces an interesting result and in all formats when it works.

 When installing these tools or similar other software, take care to deselect the default configuration that installs unwanted toolbars and software.